Female Horse Racing Reporters

 From jockey to racing presenter, Hayley Moore is a fantastic presenter for the show Sky Sports Racing (previously known as At The Races).

-Making her jockey debut in 2012 at Ascot, Haley made a huge impact by winning the race she was in with Redvers.
+Making her jockey debut in 2012 at Ascot, Haley made a significant impact by winning the race she was in with Redvers.
 Due to this win, the racing world kept a close eye on her.

 Hayley Moore